 All permanent Corporation employees are covered by the Federal Employees Retirement System (FERS).
-The Corporation's contribution was 18.4 percent of base pay for 2023.
+The Corporation's contribution was 18.4 percent of base pay for 2024.
 In addition, the Corporation automatically contributes 1 percent of base pay to the employee's Thrift Savings Plan account, matches the first 3 percent contributed by the employee, and matches one-half of the next 2 percent contributed by the employee.
-In 2015, the Corporation began a 401K plan for employees.
+The Corporation also offers a 401K plan for employees.
 The Corporation automatically contributes 1 percent of base pay to the employee's 401K account and matches the first 2 percent contributed by the employee.
-Retirement plan expenses amounted to \$568 thousand in 2023 and \$585 thousand in 2022.
+Retirement plan expenses amounted to \$591 thousand in 2024 and \$568 thousand in 2023.